zorrokid/nature-photos-functions/README.md

 - Select "Upload file" and select a file
 - File should appear to list and later on the processed file should appear to list

+## To find problems with emulator

+    firebase emulators:start --debug

 # To deploy

     firebase deploy --only functions